 Congratulations on your decision to further your education at North Central University!
-I welcome you to the College of Graduate and Professional Education.
+Welcome to the College of Graduate and Professional Education.

 We are thrilled that you are investing in yourself and look forward to taking this journey with you.
-Our Master of Arts in Strategic Leadership develops effective Christian leaders for vital roles in businesses, churches, and other organizations through a theologically-informed, theoreticallygrounded, and practically-applied curriculum.
-We provide a model and a means to study, develop, and apply essential leadership skills and we believe you will thrive in our program because:
+Our Master of Arts program in Strategic Leadership develops effective Christian leaders for vital roles in businesses, churches, and other organizations through a theologically-informed, theoretically-grounded, and practically-applied curriculum.
+Our Master of Arts program in Biblical Theology develops clergy and laypersons for teaching, preaching, and continuing education through a rigorous study of the theological interpretation of the Biele from a Pentecostal/Charismatic perspective.

+We believe you will thrive in our program because: